Sanmiareoye/online-betting-dashboard/README.md

 ### Running the Project Locally (without Docker)

-If you prefer to run the project locally without Docker, follow these steps:
+If you prefer to run the project locally without Docker, follow these steps: l## Local Environment

+If you are running the project **locally (not in Docker)**, you'll need to set up a **PostgreSQL** database.

+Ensure that the PostgreSQL database is running and accessible at the specified URL.

 1. **Backend**:

    * Navigate to the `backend` directory and install dependencies:

      ```bash
+     cd backend
      npm install
+     npx prisma migrate dev --name init
+     npx prisma db seed
      ```

    * Run the server: